manishlamichhane/karmic-bot/README.md

           User is asked to send their horoscope.
 On the bot part, a gDialog menu box will load all the available horoscope in server files (./data/<horoscope>).
 This part is to demonstarte the use of GUI

-/nepaloadshedding:
+/schedule:

           User is asked to enter the group (1 - 7).
+Using the user input, an #api call is made to a public api hosting the loadshedding schedule.

 The GUI is localised to Nepalese and the run using XINETD Server.